Number: Complex numbers

 The fundamental theorem of algebra asserts that the complex numbers form an algebraically closed field, meaning that every polynomial with complex coefficients has a root in the complex numbers.
 Like the reals, the complex numbers form a field, which is complete, but unlike the real numbers, it is not ordered.
 That is, there is no consistent meaning assignable to saying that i is greater than 1, nor is there any meaning in saying that i is less than 1.
 In technical terms, the complex numbers lack a total order that is compatible with field operations.

+Complex analysis is the branch of mathematical analysis that investigates functions of complex numbers.
+It is useful for the solution of physical problems, and is widely used in modern mathematics, engineering, and the sciences.
+Examples of applications include fluid dynamics, control theory, signal processing, number theory, and solving differential equations.
+Complex numbers appear to be a fundamental aspect of quantum mechanics; it can not be formulated using only real numbers.

 Subclasses of the integers

 Even and odd numbers

 An even number is an integer that is "evenly divisible" by two, that is divisible by two without remainder; an odd number is an integer that is not even.
 (The old-fashioned term "evenly divisible" is now almost always shortened to "divisible".)
+This property of an integer is called the parity.
 Any odd number n may be constructed by the formula n = 2k + 1, for a suitable integer k.
 Starting with k = 0, the first non-negative odd numbers are {1, 3, 5, 7, ...}.
 Any even number m has the form m = 2k where k is again an integer.
 Similarly, the first non-negative even numbers are {0, 2, 4, 6, ...}.
+The product of an even number with an integer is another even number; only the product of an odd number with an odd number is another odd number.